 Get the information you need to receive the vaccine

 Yes, COVID-19 vaccines are safe and effective.
 No matter which brand name vaccine you receive, all COVID-19 vaccines are safe and authorized by the U.S. Food and Drug Administration (FDA) for emergency use authorization (EUA).
 The vaccines were developed quickly due to a solid foundation of existing research and development on other strains of coronavirus.
-All the usual and required steps were taken during the development process.
-That includes testing the vaccine with thousands of volunteers of different ages, races, and ethnicities.
+All the usual and required steps were taken during the development process, including testing the vaccine with thousands of volunteers of different ages, races, and ethnicities.
 The vaccines meet all safety standards and are recommended by health experts and doctors.

 It is possible you will experience some mild, short-term side effects from the vaccine.
 This is normal and can be a sign that your body is building immunity against the virus.
 A small number of people have had an allergic reaction (anaphylaxis), but these cases are extremely rare and can be treated by a provider.
 Learn more about COVID-19 vaccine safety from the CDC.